proust01/wine-search-app/README.md

 ### `Node.js and Express with MVC design pattern`
 For first task, it started with using Node.js and Express libraries. <br>
-Basically, It's used a MVC design pattern. from the repositories, you will see Model, View(Frontend), Controller(routers).<br>
+Basically, It's using a MVC design pattern.
+From the repositories, you will see Model, View(Frontend), Controller(routers).<br>
 It has one model(productModel) and 2 routers (breakdown, product).
 They all designed to deliver expected output from requested API.
 <br>(Ex. /api/breakdown/year/{lotCode} )\